haraldfianbakken/Fianbakken.WebAutomation/README.md

 # Fianbakken.WebAutomation

-Powershell module for Web Automation
+Powershell module for Web Automation.

+# Intended usage:

+* API Stress-testing
+* Security testing
+* Web scraping
+* Advanced load-testing (through Microsoft Azure)

+# Installation
+Documentation is under construction...
+Module is to be publised to PSGet and should be installed through PSGet / Install-Module

 # Usage
-Documentation is under construction...
-Module is to be publised to PSGet

 ## Create a new websession
 ```powershell